eco4cast/Statistical-Methods-Seminar-Series/auerbach-randomwalks/README.md

 In this presentation:

 - **Lizzie** will review examples from phenology where plant behavior is triggered by accumulations, such as forcing and chilling.
+See slides EFIstats_part1.pdf.
 - **Jonathan** will provide a high-level overview of the Central Limit Theorem for stopped random walks.
 He will demonstrate how this large-sample approximation can be employed to model experimental and observational data in R. Additionally, Jonathan will discuss scenarios where the approximation may fail and introduce a non-asymptotic approach that offers a better fit.
+See directory EFIstats_part2 containing slides, code, and data.

 ## Speakers